 |Uses||Home construction, cabinetry, furniture, utility poles, railroad ties, flooring, and musical instruments|

 Hardwood wood is considered better for flooring.
 Because hardwood wood is less prone to scratches and dents than softwood.
 Chestnut is a hardwood species, But not all species of chestnut are suitable for flooring.
 American Chestnut whose Average Dried Weight is 30 lbs/ft3 (480 kg/m3) and Janka Hardness is 540 lbf (2,400 N) is a better option for flooring.

 But any wood floor needs care.
 To prevent scratches and dents.
-You can put carpets or furniture leg pads under the furniture legs and Keep the pet’s nails short.
-It’s an efficient way.
+You can use furniture leg pads and Keep the pet’s nails short.
+It’s an efficient way to save your floor.